soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 and updates the local package index which includes various information about available packages such as their names, versions and dependencies.

-Usually the first command to run before fetching package dependencies.
+Usually the first command to run before fetching package dependencies is

 ```sh
 cabal v2-build